TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Evaluation Metrics.} Following previous works \citep{baseline, zegclip}, we evaluate pixel-wise classification accuracy (pAcc) and mean of class-wise Intersection over Union (mIoU).
+Following previous works \cite{baseline, zegclip}, we evaluate the performance of our model using two metrics: pixel-wise classification accuracy (pAcc) and mean of class-wise Intersection over Union (mIoU).
 We denote mIoU on seen and unseen classes as mIoU(S) and mIoU(U), respectively.
-We also measure the harmonic mean IoU (hIoU) among seen and unseen classes, which is defined as
+In addition, we measure the harmonic mean IoU (hIoU) among seen and unseen classes, which is defined as